Importing Leads and Contacts from a file

 - Download a CSV containing all of the rows that failed validation (e.g. because it contained invalid phone numbers, emails, etc.)

-The CSV of Leads that failed validation contains all the columns that your original spreadsheet contained plus a “Validation Errors” column that explains which of the values are invalid and why.
+Validation Errors column that explains which of the values are invalid and why.
 The CSVs of skipped and failed Leads are only available for 30 days from the time of the import.

 If you are reverting an import, some leads might not have been reverted due to Lead changes after the initial import - see more here.